Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 The climb was difficult.
 He would have struggled even if his ankle had been in perfect condition.
 The old man never complained.
 Didn’t say much at all, just grunted occasionally.
 It was not until they reached the top of the pass that he finally spoke.

-“I’ve brought you this far, you can make your way to Helen from here,” he said.
+“I’ve brought you this far, you can make your way to Helen’s Bay from here,” he said.

 He pointed towards the bay below.
 Helen’s Bay, the only safe haven for fisherman when the weather comes in.
 Overcrowded by far, the smell of fish and sewers mingled to create an almost unbearable stench, only cured when the wind blew.
 The fishing villages within the bay had grown over the years.
-They became towns, and before long they had all more or less merged into one large city skirting the inside of the bay, which somewhat unofficially became known as Helen.
+They became towns, and before long they had all more or less merged into one large city skirting the inside of the bay, which acquired the name of the bay itself.

 “Best of luck with Tailfin.”